ZulNs/Arduino-Direction-Detector/README.md

 # Arduino-Direction-Detector
-Arduino sketch to determine the direction of a moving object
+Arduino sketch to determine the direction of object movement